Esri/arcgis-maps-sdk-unity-samples/README.md

       ![Inspector screen for assembly definition](asmdefReference.png)

-   3. Click out of the inspector window.
-When prompted with an "Unapplied import settings" window, click "Apply".
+   3. Scroll to the bottom of the inspector tab and click "Apply".

 6. Launch Unity and open the `SampleViewer` level (it should open by default).